sankalpsaoji98/Research-Paper-Summarizer/README.md

 For each paper, click the "Summarize" button to generate a concise summary of the paper.

 ### Download PDF:
-You can also download the full text of the research papers in PDF format.
+You can also download the full text of the research papers in PDF format using the "Download PDF" button.

 ## Screenshots